-We happily accept almost all insurance plans including Medicaid, Child Health Plan Plus, as well as uninsured patients.
-We often work with other surgical services at Children’s Colorado to coordinate care and minimize costs to families.
+We happily accept almost all insurance plans including Medicaid and Child Health Plan Plus.
+We also accept uninsured patients.
+We often work with other surgical services at Children's Colorado to coordinate care and minimize costs to families.

 Why choose Children's Hospital Colorado for your child's dental care?